FirelyTeam/firely-docs/vonk/features/conformanceresources.rst

 The process follows these steps:

 #.
 Load the :ref:`conformance_specification_zip`, if they have not been loaded before.
+#.
+Load the :ref:`feature_errata`, if they have not been loaded before.
 #. :ref:`conformance_fromdisk`.
 After reading, the read files are appended with a timestamp and moved to the ImportedDirectory, and registered in the read history.
 #. :ref:`conformance_fromsimplifier`.
 After reading the project is registered in the read history.
 Subsequent reads will query only for resources that have changed since the last read.